 Note: The sample citation included here is not formatted according to MLA 8th edition.

-The NCC Learning Center has a helpful handout explaining the details of annotated bibliographies, and Online Writing Lab at Purdue University also has helpful tips:
+The NCC Learning Center has a helpful handout that includes this example and explains the details of annotated bibliographies.
+Purdue OWL and Excelsior OWL also have helpful tips: